REST API Filtering¶

 GET /api/dcim/locations/?status=active&parent=europe&location_type=country will return only active "country" type locations in Europe.

 Generally, passing multiple values for a single parameter will result in a logical OR operation.
 For example,

-GET /api/dcim/sites/?region=north-america®ion=south-america will return sites in North America or South America.
+GET /api/dcim/locations/?parent=north-america&parent=south-america&location_type=country will return "country" type locations in North America or South America.
 However, a logical AND operation will be used in instances where a field may have multiple values, such as tags.
 For example,

-GET /api/dcim/sites/?tag=foo&tag=bar will return only sites which have both the "foo" and "bar" tags applied.
+GET /api/dcim/locations/?tag=foo&tag=bar will return only locations which have both the "foo" and "bar" tags applied.

 Changed in version 1.4.0